 - How can travelers support authentic ecotourism programs?

-CONSULT THE GUIDE – Please review the forum guidelines.
+Consult the guide – Please review the forum guidelines.

-BUDGET TIME – We ask active participants to sufficient time to prepare messages and to read other posts.
+Budget Time – We ask active participants to sufficient time to prepare messages and to read other posts.
 An hour a week is required of active participants.

-PREPARING MESSAGES – We suggest a word limit of 250 words or two or three short paragraphs.
+Prepare Messages – We suggest a word limit of 250 words or two or three short paragraphs.
 Instead of posting a long message, offer to email the document or better yet, place it on another website and include the URL in your post.

-INTRODUCE YOURSELF – Your first post should introduce your background and interest in tourism and migration.
+Introduce Yourself – Your first post should introduce your background and interest in tourism and migration.
 Let us know where in the world you work.
 Introduce a few of the talking points you’d like to address in the coming weeks.
 If your work is documented online, include the URL.

-SPELLLING – If you have software for spell checking, please use this technology and then copy and paste.
+A few words about spelling – If you have software for spell checking, please use this technology and then copy and paste.